Petras Leonas: Independent Lithuania

 In May 1918, Leonas returned to Lithuania and joined the legal committee of the Council of Lithuania.
 On 11 November 1918, he became the first Minister of Justice in the cabinet of Augustinas Voldemaras.
 This cabinet was formed by members of the Party of National Progress and their allies; Leonas was the only representative of a different political party.
 At the start of the Lithuanian–Soviet War, Voldemaras and Antanas Smetona, chairman of the Council of Lithuania, departed for Germany.
 Voldemaras left Leonas as his deputy.
 Left without its leaders, the government resigned so that Mykolas Sleževičius could organize a new cabinet.
 Leonas remained Minister of Justice in the new cabinet.
 He refused to join the leftist cabinet of Pranas Dovydaitis, but returned to the fourth cabinet as Minister of Internal Affairs (April–October 1919).

-As minister, Leonas propagated ideas of Rechtsstaat (rule of law) and worked to organize, standardize, and improve the judicial system and local municipal institutions.
-In December 1918, the government passed temporary law on the judicial system which established the Lithuanian Tribunal (supreme court), district courts, and local courts (justice of the peace).
+As a minister, Leonas propagated the ideas of Rechtsstaat (rule of law) and worked to organize, standardize, and improve the judicial system and local municipal institutions.
+In December 1918, the government passed a temporary law on the judicial system which established the Lithuanian Tribunal (supreme court), district courts, and local courts (justice of the peace).
 Leonas worked to appoint judges and other court officials, but there was an acute lack of qualified personnel.
 This temporary law was replaced only in 1933.
 Already in early 1918, together with Tadas Petkevičius and Kostas Jablonskis, he began working on laws governing administrative divisions and local self-government.
-The law was passed on 10 October 1919, just few days after his tenure of minister ended.
-On 29 April – 5 May 1919, Leonas held a conference of local representatives during which he emphasized the importance of state building from the ground up, explained competence and jurisdiction of local institutions, discussed the relationship between the central and local government.
+The law was passed on 10 October 1919, just a few days after his tenure as minister ended.
+On 29 April – 5 May 1919, Leonas held a conference of local representatives during which he emphasized the importance of state building from the ground up, explained the competence and jurisdiction of local institutions, discussed the relationship between the central and local government.
 Leonas spent a lot of effort in rooting out various self-declared parish committees.
 Leonas also worked on drafting other fundamental laws, including on elections, passports, societies and associations, press, but most of those became effective after his tenure.